SpydrCS/PFL_Project_1/README.md

 Next, we get to the part of reverting the polynomial from the internal representation form to a string.
 For this, we use a function for each of the monomials in a list which will convert them from an internal representation to a string representation.
 This function is called **tplToString**.
 After that, we use a function called **polynomialSorter** to sort our list of monomials by their degree.
 Finally, we use a function called **joiner** to join all the monomials from the list of strings into a single string, to be outputted in a way the user can understand.
+The function that adds all of these functions together is called **normalize**.

 ## Addition

 The addition of two polynomials is done in the exact same way as the normalization, except for the first step.
 After the user provides the two polynomials to be added, we concatenate the two strings, with a '+' in the middle of them.
 After that, we just call the **normalize** function and it will provide de addition of both polynomials.
+The function that adds all of these functions together is called **add**.

 ## Multiplication